 When eligible, students can register in one of two ways:

-- Web Registration through SOAR (Sauk Online Access to Records)
+- Web Registration through Student Self-service or SOAR (Sauk Online Access to Records)

-- In Person at the Admissions & Records office (Student Services Center) during posted office hours.
+- Through Admissions & Records (Student Services Center) during posted office hours.

 Withdrawing From Classes

-During the first two weeks of the fall and spring semesters, students may drop a course by filing a drop form in Admissions & Records.
+During the first two weeks of the fall and spring semesters, students may drop a course by filing a drop form online at svcc.edu/admissions.
 Students will not receive a grade when withdrawing during the refund period.
 Consult the Academic Calendar for refund dates.

 Deadlines for withdrawal will be pro-rated for classes that meet less than 16 weeks, including summer sessions.
 Students receiving any type of financial aid should contact Financial Assistance before withdrawing from class.